Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 Data center network with light beam (2012-2018)

-In the following, a 40Gbps free-space optical link (light beam) is established between two computers and then virtual machine (VM) migration is performed using this “VM highway”.
+A 40Gbps free-space optical link (light beam) is established between two computers and then virtual machine (VM) migration is performed using this “VM highway” as shown in the video below.

 - Ikki Fujiwara, et al., “Augmenting Low-latency HPC Network with Free-space Optical Links”, The 21st IEEE International Symposium on High-Performance Computer Architecture (HPCA’15), Feb 2015.
 [Slide]